How to Choose the Right Life Insurance Policy

 Would you like to take advantage of tax breaks?

-Certain life insurance policies will allow you to earn money on a tax-deferred basis, thus maximizing your investment.
-If you choose permanent life insurance, you will enjoy substantial tax breaks on the cash value you accrue.
-Additionally, most death benefits are received free from income tax with all life insurance.
+Certain policies will allow you to earn money on a tax-deferred basis, thus maximizing your investment.
+If you choose permanent coverage, you will enjoy substantial tax breaks on the cash value you accrue.
+Additionally, most death benefits are received free from income tax with all plans.